Eccles Building: Ornamentation and furnishings

 Cret employed nationally recognized artists to complete the ornamentation and furnishing of the building.
 Sidney Waugh designed the eagle on the front facade, the building's only three-dimensional sculpture which was carved by the Piccirilli Brothers, while John Gregory carved bas-reliefs for the exterior of the C Street entrance.
 Samuel Yellin, a noted wrought-iron craftsman from Philadelphia, designed and executed numerous railings, gates, and fixtures throughout the building.
 Milford pink granite was used as a building material.

 Mural artist Ezra Winter painted a large map of the United States for the Board Room, and sculptor Herbert Adams created memorials to President Woodrow Wilson and Senator Carter Glass to occupy niches in the main lobby.
 The furniture was produced by W. & J. Sloane, New York, with the architects having the final responsibility.

 The building is undergoing both interior and exterior renovations as of September 2022, with plans approved by the National Capital Planning Commission in September 2021.

 Annex buildings

-In 2018 FRB acquired the former United States Public Health Service Building (USPHS is now headquartered at Hubert H. Humphrey Building), now undergoing renovations and will be referred to as Federal Reserve Board East Building.
+In 2018, FRB acquired the former United States Public Health Service Building (USPHS is now headquartered at the Hubert H. Humphrey Building), which is now undergoing renovations and will be referred to as the Federal Reserve Board East Building.

-To the north side of C Street is the William McChesney Martin Jr. Building built in from 1971 to 1974, but was planned when Eccles Building was completed and land acquired to facilitate future needs.
-The building was dedicated after William McChesney Martin, who was Fed Chair from 1951 to 1970.
+To the north side of C Street is the William McChesney Martin Jr. Building, which was built from 1971 to 1974 but was planned when the Eccles Building was completed and land acquired to facilitate future needs.
+The building was named for William McChesney Martin, who was Fed Chair from 1951 to 1970.